Calender

 With Otaka, the orchestra visited United Kingdom in 2001, South Korea in 2005, the 50th Anniversary Europe Tour to London (U.K.), Munich and Dusseldorf (Germany), Salerno and Milan (Italy), and Taiwan in 2015.
 The orchestra was highly praised with its European Tour in 2011.
 The orchestra took an active role in cultural exchange between Taiwan and Hokkaido by visiting Taiwan in 2015.

 In April 2018, Swiss born conductor, Matthias Bamert inaugurated as the Chief Conductor.
 The Sapporo Symphony Orchestra seeks for another summit with Matthias Bamert, Chief Conductor, Tadaaki Otaka, Honorary Music Director, Junichi Hirokami, Friendship Conductor and Kentaro Kawase, Resident Conductor.
 With Bamert, the orchestra made the recording of a CD “The Waltz” in March 2022.
+The tenure of Matthias Bamert, Chief Conductor completed in March 2024, and Tatsuya Shimono became Principal Guest Conductor as of April 2024.

-as of April 2022
+as of April 2024

 Emblem and Character